petervflocke/lcdmonitor/docs/deployment-systemd.md

 - Development machines: prefer a user service (no sudo, logs in user journal).
 - Headless/production: prefer a system service (root-managed, runs at boot).
 - Execution of configured commands remains disabled by default.
-Enable explicitly with `--allow-exec` and choose an exec driver.
+Enable explicitly with `--allow-exec` and choose an exec driver (the `shell` driver is the default for compatibility; see notes below).

 ## Prerequisites